 It is said that there are no strangers in New York because everyone comes from somewhere else.
-There is truth in this aphorism for Naomi Kuo and Fina Yeung, two artists with different paths to New York who met and discovered their works shared common concerns.
+Indeed, more and more people use sites like Genealogy Bank in an attempt to get some understanding of how their family came to be where they are now, and piece together their back story.
+There is truth in this “everyone comes from somewhere else” aphorism for Naomi Kuo and Fina Yeung, two artists with different paths to New York who met and discovered their works shared common concerns.
 Born and raised in Houston, Texas, Naomi moved to Queens in 2013 after college and started an artist residency in New York.
 Fina, who recently participated in Bushwick Open Studios, travelled even further, first from her hometown Hong Kong to the Pacific island of Guam in the 1990s, before settling down in New York three years ago.
 Identity, home, and sense of belonging are themes that both artists explore on a regular basis.

 In their current exhibition at All Things Project, a gallery within the Neighborhood Church of Greenwich Village that supports cutting-edge visual practices, Naomi’s mixed media paintings are juxtaposed with Fina’s black and white photography.
 Together, they explore personal and historical narratives.
 As the exhibition title Building Stories suggests, through images of buildings –– from Naomi’s sensitive renderings of architectures in Astoria and Long Island City neighborhoods to a photographic documentation of crowded Hong Kong cityscapes through Fina’s lens –– their psychological and physical migration stories are revealed.

 “I think our work shows well together because it’s not just that we’re both using images of buildings, but that our search for those images came from similar impulses” Naomi said of her collaboration with Fina, “But our work is different enough that they compliment and inform one another rather than compete.”